 Scientific name: Nigella sativa

 Black Seed, also known as black cumin or kalonji, is a plant native to South Asia, the Middle East, and Africa.
-The plant produces small black seeds that have been used for thousands of years in traditional medicine for a variety of health benefits.
+The plant produces small, black seeds that have been used for thousands of years in traditional medicine for various health benefits.

-Black seed is believed to have anti-inflammatory, antibacterial, and antifungal properties and may help to support immune function and promote overall health and well-being.
+Black seed is believed to possess anti-inflammatory, antibacterial, and antifungal properties, which may help support immune function and promote overall health and well-being.

-Black seed oil, which is extracted from the seeds, can be used as a natural remedy for conditions such as asthma, allergies, digestive problems, and skin conditions.
+Black seed oil, extracted from the seeds, can be used as a natural remedy for conditions such as asthma, allergies, digestive issues, and skin conditions.

 This essential oil is cold-pressed with no additives or dilution, so you can take full advantage of the respiratory benefits.